Generations

 A NEED FOR REGULAR RECOGNITION

 Every generation in our research says “recognizes accomplishments regularly” is the most important attribute in leaders.
 For Gen Z, recognition is crucial to help them feel they are making a difference and to retain them longer.
-In a separate study of 600 Gen-Z employees, 79% said more recognition would increase their loyalty to their employer, yet 76% said they are “seldom to never” eligible for rewards and 50% didn’t feel their leaders recognise strong job performance.11
+In a separate study of 600 Gen-Z employees, 79% said more recognition would increase their loyalty to their employer, yet 76% said they are “seldom to never” eligible for rewards and 50% didn’t feel their leaders recognize strong job performance.11

 In our Recognition chapter, we lay out the importance of different elements of recognition: where it occurs, how it’s presented, and what awards are most effective.
-In this chapter, we’ll recommend meaningful ways to recognise three types of accomplishments (years of service, achievement, and everyday effort) for the four different generations.
+In this chapter, we’ll recommend meaningful ways to recognize three types of accomplishments (years of service, achievement, and everyday effort) for the four different generations.

 Years-of-Service Recognition